function61/varasto/docs/using/when-a-disk-fails/index.md

 ### Decommission the volume

-TODO: rename to "hide a volume"?

-This action only hides a volume from UI in places where you usually only want to see in-use volumes.
+This action checks that volume is safe to decommission and hides the volume from UI in places where you usually only want to see active volumes.

-You may now detach the disk and get rid of it.
+You may now get rid of the disk.
 Don't worry about secure disposal of the disk, since all the data was encrypted anyway. (provided you used the disk only for Varasto data)